Revision Date: 26 September 2014

 Criteria for adding a records series to the retention schedule can be found in Subsection I.F of this procedure.

-University records that have not yet been scheduled can not be destroyed until a records destruction request is submitted by the RMO to the State Records Administrator and approved.
+University records that have not yet been scheduled cannot be destroyed until a records destruction request is submitted by the RMO to the State Records Administrator and approved.

 The records are not flagged as archival in the records retention schedule.
 If the records series is flagged "archival", or if the records are not flagged archival but have archival characteristics, notify the UT Arlington University Archivist at extension 27511 or email questions to email@example.com.

-Destruction of Scheduled Records That Meet Criteria Listed in II.B.
+Destruction of Scheduled Records that Meet Criteria Listed in II.B.

-Prior to the disposal of official records that are listed on the state-certified UT Arlington records retention schedule, an Records Disposition Log (Form 13-6) should be completed by the RMC.
+Prior to the disposal of official records that are listed on the state-certified UT Arlington records retention schedule, a Records Disposition Log (Form 13-6) should be completed by the RMC.
 If the records will be disposed of through trash collection or shredded in the department, forward a copy of the destruction log to the RMA.

 Choose a destruction method based on:

-- security level of the records (confidential, restricted, public)
+- security level of the records (confidential, restricted, public);

-- costs associated with options available
+- costs associated with options available.

 General Disposal (trash collection or bulk recycling) may be used for records that do not contain confidential or restricted information.